Auto makers flock to Russia in search of growth

 GREENFIELD VS BROWNFIELD

-Volkswagen, Europe's largest car maker, has opted for the 'greenfield' route, building out its production base in the Kaluga region to the south of Moscow.
+Volkswagen, the world's largest car maker, has opted for the 'greenfield' route, building out its production base in the Kaluga region to the south of Moscow.

 It has announced plans to double its investment in Russia to 2 billion euros by 2018, expanding its Kaluga operations to meet growing demand and hit a mid-term sales target of half a million vehicles in its most important European growth market.